-This essay (download here) was submitted in partial fulfillment of the requirements for the MA special subject Geopoetics at the Department of Visual Cultures, Goldsmiths, University of London, 2016-17.
+This essay (download here) was submitted in partial fulfillment of requirements for the MA special subject Geopoetics at the Department of Visual Cultures, Goldsmiths, University of London, 2016-17.

 H. P. Lovecraft, Susan Sontag, Linda Trent, Walter Benjamin, and Tom Ford